Steven Tackett, M.Ed., LPCC

 While spending time with my family is my number one priority in life, I try to make time for several hobbies.
 Music has been a major part of my life since I was a child and continues to shape who I am today.
 An avid sports fan, I can be found at the ball fields both watching and coaching several sports.
-I am also the President of the Greenup County Junior Football League.
+I am also the President of the Greenup County High School Football Boosters and a member of the GCHS Site-Based Council.
 I have also learned to appreciate all forms of dance as my daughter has began dancing.
 I am a certified Special Olympic Coach and have participated in both regional and state Special Olympics.
-I also enjoys the outdoors whether it is fishing or just walking in the woods and am an animal lover (4 dogs, 2 cats, 2 lizards).
+I also enjoy the outdoors whether it is fishing or just walking in the woods or riding the four-wheelers, and I am an animal lover (4 dogs, 4 cats, 2 guinea pigs).

 On a more personal note and as a therapist, I believe that we all have inside of us the ability to conquer any problem that we may face.
 Sometimes life is not fair or kind and we need help.
 Each of us will come upon a time in our lives when we may become lost or stumble.
 It is those times when it is ok to reach out for help.
 As the U2 song states, “Sometimes you can’t make it on your own”.